Methane on the temperate exo-Saturn TOI-199b: Data availability

 \section{Data availability}

-The JWST data used in this work will be publicly available at the end of the one-year exclusive access period in the Mikulski Archive for Space Telescopes (MAST).
-The transmission spectra presented in this work are available on Zenodo: \dataset[10.5281/zenodo.17653116]{https://dx.doi.org/10.5281/zenodo.17653116}
+The JWST data used in this work are publicly available in the Mikulski Archive for Space Telescopes (MAST) at \dataset[10.17909/wbrk-af94]{https://dx.doi.org/10.17909/wbrk-af94}.
+The transmission spectra and predicted transit times presented in this work are available on Zenodo: \dataset[10.5281/zenodo.17653116]{https://dx.doi.org/10.5281/zenodo.17653116}

 {A\arabic{figure}} {A\arabic{table}}